MartinBergstrom/MultichatTest/README.md

 # MultichatTest
 This is a simple chat program which uses thread to retrieve/send messages.
-Currently you can send text and images Several clients can connect to the server.
+Currently you can send text and images.

+Several clients can connect to the server.
 The server will broadcast its messages to all the connected clients.

-You can choose to run client/server with gui or in console mode.

 For Client:
 Example cmd with gui:
 java Client "ip-address" "portnummer" gui

 You can type what ever you want as third parameter, simply having a third will trigger gui mode.
-Analogously for console mode, just write ip and portnummer:
-java Client "ip-address" "portnummer"

 For server:
 Example cmd with gui:
 java MainServerHandler "portnummer" gui123
-Example cmd without gui:
-java MainServerHandler "portnummer"

-Typing messages is trivial and can be send by clicking the sendbutton or simply pressing the ENTER key
+Typing messages is trivial and can be send by clicking the sendbutton or simply pressing the ENTER key.
+Images and files can be send by using the menu item then using the explorer to select the file to send.

+Sending images will simply show up on the receivers gui, sending files will download and save.